plone/plone.browserlayer/plone/browserlayer/README.txt

 This package could be integrated a little better with Plone in three ways:

- - The package could ship with Plone.
-This would make it unnecessary to declare the product as a dependency and explicitly include it's configure.zcml.

  - The import- and export steps could be registered as part of Plone's base profile.
 This would make it unnecessary to install the extension profile just to get these handlers.